CoinExample/ANG/doc/build-osx.md

 /private/tmp/berkeley-db4-UGpd0O $ exit
 ```

 After exiting, you'll get a warning that the install is keg-only, which means it wasn't symlinked to `/usr/local`.
-You don't need it to link it to build ang, but if you want to, here's how:
+You don't need it to link it to build coinname, but if you want to, here's how:

     $ brew link --force berkeley-db4

-### Building `angd`
+### Building `coinnamed`

 1. Clone the github tree to get the source code and go into the directory.

         git clone https://github.com/CoinExample/CoinName.git
-        cd ang
+        cd coinname

-2. Build angd:
+2. Build coinnamed:

         ./autogen.sh
         ./configure